-Every second, Falco reads system call event counts that are populated by the kernel module/ebpf program.
-These include counts of the number of system calls processed, and most importantly, the number of times the kernel tried to write system call information to the shared buffer between kernel and userspace but found the buffer to be full.
-These are considered dropped system call events.
+Every second, Falco reads system call event counts that are populated by the kernel module/eBPF program.
+The reading includes the number of system calls processed, and most importantly, the number of times the kernel tried to write system call information to the shared buffer between the kernel and user space, but found the buffer was full.
+These failed write attempts are considered dropped system call events.

-When at least one dropped event is detected, Falco can take any of the following actions:
+When at least one dropped event is detected, Falco takes one of the following actions:

-Here’s an sample log message, alert, and exit message:
+Given below are a sample log message, an alert, and an exit message:

 Wed Mar 27 15:28:22 2019: Falco initialized with configuration file /etc/falco/falco.yaml Wed Mar 27 15:28:22 2019: Loading rules from file /etc/falco/falco_rules.yaml: Wed Mar 27 15:28:24 2019: Falco internal: syscall event drop.
 1 system calls dropped in last second.
 15:28:24.000207862: Critical Falco internal: syscall event drop.
 1 system calls dropped in last second.(n_drops=1 n_evts=1181) Wed Mar 27 15:28:24 2019: Falco internal: syscall event drop.
 1 system calls dropped in last second.
 Wed Mar 27 15:28:24 2019: Exiting.

 To reduce the likelihood of a flood of log messages/alerts, a token bucket is provided to govern the actions.
 The default parameter of the token bucket is the rate of one alert per 30 seconds with an allowed burst of up to 10 messages.

 The actions to take on a dropped system call event and the throttling parameters for the token bucket are configurable in